 The right-hand frame contains a pair of 204-A's in push-pull, complete with power supply and so arranged that the stage can be used either as an amplifier or as a self-excited oscillator.
 Normal input to this stage is slightly over 600 watts.
 There were no failures of sufficient consequence in either unit to make it necessary to use the other alone, however, despite the fact that the transmitter was in continuous operation for 21 hours a day, every day of the month's encampment.
-The operating frequency used was pliances attached to the camp power-supply system.
-A keying line (weatherproof) was run to the remote-control station, which was set up in a tent, and although no relays were used the system functioned perfectly.
-Keying was in the center-tap of the 211 stage.

-3620 kc.
+The operating frequency used was 3620 kc.
 A half-wave Zepp was the antenna decided upon, after field-strength measurements had been made of the performance of several different types of antennas.

 As is often the case with National Guard training periods, there were two camps, each of two weeks duration.
-During the second camp it was found necessary to locate the receivers and control point about 1000 feet from the station building to avoid interference from electrical apregular copying.

-Four receivers were available, two a.c.-operated and two battery-operated.
-One of the a.c. receivers was set on 1810 kc. to monitor the transmitter; the other, a superheterodyne, was used to copy traffic when the interference level was low.
+During the second camp it was found necessary to locate the receivers and control point about 1000 feet from the station building to avoid interference from electrical appliances attached to the camp power-supply system.
+A keyingline(weatherproof)wasrun to the remote-control station, which was set up in a tent, and although no relays were used the system functioned perfectly.
+Keying was in the cenable, two a.c.-operated and two battery-operated.
+One of the a.c. receivers was set on mitter; the other, a superheterodyne, was used to copy traffic when the interference level was low.
 Both these sets were installed in the station building.
-The two d.c. sets were similarly used at the remote-control point, one as a monitor, and the other for
+The two d.c. sets were similarly used at the remote-control point, one as a monitor, and the other for ter-tap of the 211 stage.